California CPA Exam & License Requirements: How to Become a CPA in CA

 We’ve gathered everything you need to know about getting a CPA license in California.
 That way, you can start working on these prerequisites and get your California CPA license as soon as possible.

-Steps to Get a CPA License in California
+Steps to Get Your CPA License in California

 1. Meet educational requirements (150 semester units, including specific accounting and business courses).